-Approved 1st November 2023
+Approved 1st November 2023 Update approved 11th November 2024

-This reference design was approved at the Cedar Chase AGM on 1st November 2023, subject to some caveats.
+Version 1 of this reference design was approved at the Cedar Chase AGM on 1st November 2023, subject to some caveats.
 The adopted motion was:

 The Society approves the installation of Solar PV systems in accordance with the Reference Design presented at the AGM on 1st November 2023.
 Cables must be routed down the back of the house wherever possible, to minimise the visual impact.
 Any householder wishing to install such a system must first submit drawings to the Committee showing how and where the various components of the system will be placed.
 The plans will be circulated to all residents for comment.
 Installation work must not start until the Committee has approved the plans.